-Home / IBM News Today: AI, Quantum Computing, & Global Investments
+Home / IBM News Today: Financials, AI, Quantum Computing, & Global Investments

-IBM News Today: AI, Quantum Computing, & Global Investments
+IBM News Today: Financials, AI, Quantum Computing, & Global Investments

 IBM logo on a wall for IBM news

 International Business Machines Corporation (IBM) is making bold moves across tech and business.
-Recent IBM news highlights the company’s focus on artificial intelligence, quantum computing, and expanding its global presence.
+Recent IBM news highlights its third-quarter results for 2025.

 IBM has shared plans to invest $150 billion in the United States over the next five years.
 Part of this includes $30 billion for building its mainframe and quantum computers on American soil.